Old Testament: Leaders & Judges

 Approximately 10 references

-Prophetess and judge of Israel who led alongside the general Barak in defeating the Canaanite commander Sisera (Judges 4–5).
+Prophetess and judge of Israel, Deborah led alongside the general Barak to defeat the Canaanite commander Sisera.
 Her victory song in Judges 5 is one of the oldest poems in the Bible.

 Key references: Genesis 35:8, Judges 4:4, Judges 4:5, Judges 4:9, Judges 4:10, Judges 4:14, Judges 5:1, Judges 5:7, Judges 5:12, Judges 5:15